Xitog/hamill/README.md

 A simple lightweight markup language outputting HTML.
 Implementations are available in JavaScript and Python 3.

-<ins>Rationale</ins>: Easier to parse and use than Markdown, use only double characters for markup.
+<ins>Rationale</ins>: More complete than [the original Markdown](https://daringfireball.net/projects/markdown/syntax), easier to parse and use.

 First version released in 2020.
 Version 2 released in 2022.